landlab/landlab/docs/model_grid.rst

 The following is a simple example in which we use **ModelGrid** to build an explicit, finite-volume, staggered-grid model of diffusion.
-The mathematics of diffusion describe quite a few different phenomena, including heat conduction in solids, chemical diffusion of solutes, transport of momentum in a viscous shear flow, and transport of soil on hillslopes.
+The mathematics of diffusion describe several different phenomena, including heat conduction in solids, chemical diffusion of solutes, transport of momentum in a viscous shear flow, and transport of soil on hillslopes.
 To make this example concrete, we will use the hillslope evolution as our working case study, though in fact the solution could apply to any of these systems.